Food intoleranceFood intolerance is similar to food allergies but not as severe

 Food allergies can be triggered by even a small amount of the food and occur every time the food is consumed.
 People with food allergies are generally advised to avoid the offending foods completely.
 On the other hand, food intolerances often are dose related; people with food intolerance may not have symptoms unless they eat a large portion of the food or eat the food frequently.
 For example, a person with lactose intolerance may be able to drink milk in coffee or a single glass of milk, but becomes sick if he or she drinks several glasses of milk.

-Testing for Food Sensitivities
+Testing for Food Intolerances

 What our customer’s say